franklea/Tinylinux/README.md

 Homework for AOS course , aims to build a tiny linux kernel with linux-4.04 and busybox 1.23.2.
 The kernel should include basic network functions.

 How to do ：

-Qemu:
+# Qemu:

      sudo apt-get install qemu

-Compile the Linux Kernel:
+# Compile the Linux Kerne
 1. Download the linux kernel source code (linux-4.04) from www.kernel.org

 2. Download BusyBox 1.23.2

 3. Build the Linux Kernel"